trinodb/trino/presto-docs/src/main/sphinx/installation/tableau.rst

 `Tableau web connector API
 <https://community.tableau.com/community/developers/web-data-connectors>`_.

-When creating a new web data source, Tableau will ask for the URL of the web connector.
-Use the following URL, replacing ``example.net:8080`` with the hostname and port number of the Presto coordinator (the default port is ``8080``):
+When creating a new web data source, Tableau asks for the URL of the web connector.
+Use the following URL, replacing ``example.net:8080`` with the hostname and port number of the Presto coordinator, the default port is ``8080``:

 .. code-block:: none

      http://example.net:8080/tableau/presto-connector.html

-When Tableau first loads the Presto web connector, it will render an HTML form.
-In this form you need to fill in details such as your user name, the catalog and the schema you want to query, the data source name, session parameters you want to set and finally the SQL query to run.
+When Tableau first loads the Presto web connector, it renders an HTML form.
+In this form you need to fill in details, such as your user name, the catalog and the schema you want to query, the data source name, session parameters you want to set, and finally the SQL query to run.
-After you click ``Submit``, the query will be submitted to the Presto coordinator and Tableau will then create an extract out of the results retrieved from the coordinator, page by page.
+After you click ``Submit``, the query is submitted to the Presto coordinator and Tableau then creates an extract out of the results retrieved from the coordinator, page by page.
 After Tableau is done extracting the results of your query, you can then use this extract for further analysis with Tableau.